downlinko/downlinko.github.io/_posts/utilities/2018-08-28-download-install-7-zip-windows.md

 [7-Zip](https://en.wikipedia.org/wiki/7-Zip){:target="_blank"} is a utility that you can use to read or write several archive formats.
 The program contains a command-line and a graphical user interface.

+7-Zip is created and maintained by Igor Pavlov.

 ## Step #1: Download

 Head over to the [7-Zip home page](https://www.7-zip.org/){:target="_blank"}.